DEX-ware/fair-atomic-swap/doc/eip-draft/eip-draft_fair_atomic_swap.md

 #### premiumAsset

-This mapping stores the details of the premium the initiator attach within the swap contract, including the amount, the timelock and the state.
+This mapping stores the details of the premium initiators attach in the swap contract, including the amount, the timelock and the state.
 It is asscociated with the swap contract with the same `secretHash`.

 ```
 mapping(bytes32 => Premium) public premium;